cbrenes/WeatherApp/README.md

 # WeatherApp
-This project shows an example of a clean architecture and best practices to create an app
+This project shows an example of the [clean swift architecture](https://clean-swift.com) and best practices to create an app

 The following image shows the requirements: